computational-chemical-biology/Chemwalker_Snakemake/README.md

 snakemake -n
 ```

 If everything is ok with your installation you should see a list of jobs to run.
-You can processed doing
+You can proceed doing

 ```
 snakemake --cores all --keep-going